HannahSchuelke/LIRIbot/README.md

 # LIRIbot

-In this assignment I've created a LIRI, which is like iPhone's SIRI.
-It differs from SIRI by being a Language Interpretation and Recognition Interface rather than a Speech Interpretation and Recognition Interface.
+In this assignment I've created a LIRI, like iPhone's SIRI, but it is a Language Interpretation and Recognition Interface rather than a Speech Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.
 Data returned will come from Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-This is a Javascript/jQuery/nodeJS project for the UMN Coding Bootcamp, assignment 8.
+This is a Javascript/jQuery/API/nodeJS project for the UMN Coding Bootcamp, assignment 8.

 ## Getting Started